Louis Messina, Sr.

 Apr.
 28 Desvigne’s orch vs. Gobs of Rhythm, GTR.

-June 17 Dooky Chase and his trumpet and Rhythm Playboys vs. Ernie Fields, his trombone, and his 18-piece band, Coliseum
+June 17 Dooky Chase & his trumpet & his Rhythm Playboys vs. Ernie Fields, his trombone, and his 18-piece band, Coliseum.

 July 22 Billy Eckstine and band, Dooky Chase and band, Coliseum.